How does cricket scoring work?

 1. Runs: The Points System

-Runs are the points in cricket.
-Batters score runs primarily by hitting the ball and running to the opposite end of the pitch.
-Each successful run between the wickets adds one point to the team's total.
-Think of it like scoring points in basketball, except players must physically run to earn each point.
+Runs are cricket's points.
+Batters score primarily by hitting the ball and sprinting to the opposite end of the pitch.
+Each completed sprint between the wickets is one run.
+Same idea as scoring points in basketball, except you have to physically run for each one.

 2. Wickets: Getting Players Out

-A wicket represents a batter being dismissed or "out."
-Each team has ten wickets to lose (since one batter must always remain not out).
-Once a team loses all ten wickets, their innings ends.
-Common ways to lose a wicket include:
+A wicket is a batter getting dismissed — "out".
+Each team has ten wickets to lose (one batter has to stay not out at all times).
+Lose all ten and the innings ends.
+The most common ways to lose a wicket:

-- Getting caught by a fielder after hitting the ball
+- Caught by a fielder after hitting the ball

 3. Overs: The Time Units

-An over consists of six consecutive balls bowled by one player.
-In limited-overs cricket (like One-Day Internationals), each team faces a set number of overs, typically 50 or 20.
-This creates time pressure and strategic decisions about when to play aggressively versus conservatively.
+An over is six consecutive balls bowled by one bowler.
+In limited-overs cricket — One-Day Internationals, for example — each team faces a fixed number of overs, usually 50 or 20.
+That cap forces strategic choices about when to swing big and when to grind it out.

 Advanced Scoring Concepts That Add Strategy